benjamincrozat/blade/README.md

 });
 ```

 ... and so on.
-Learn how to use Blade on the [official documentation](https://laravel.com/docs/blade).
+Just use Blade as you are used to.

 Enjoy!